wiflab/rebrandly-api-client/README.md

 ## About vdhicts

-[Van der Heiden ICT services](https://www.vdhicts.nl) is the name of my personal company for which I work as freelancer.
-Van der Heiden ICT services develops and implements IT solutions for businesses and educational institutions.
+[Vdhicts](https://www.vdhicts.nl) is the name of my personal company.
+Vdhicts develops and implements IT solutions for businesses and educational institutions.